Lipschitz geometry and combinatorics of circular snakes: Preliminaries

-\begin{remark} When the union of two adjacent pancakes is normally embedded, they can be replaced by their union, reducing the number of pancakes.
+\begin{remark} When the union of two adjacent pancakes is LNE, they can be replaced by their union, reducing the number of pancakes.
 Thus, a reduced pancake decomposition always exists. \end{remark}